-- 1. Walk-On: whether the athlete(s) start their routine on the deck or in the water the time limit from the designated starting point to when the last athletes assumes a starting position either on deck or in the water. - 2.
-Deck Work: a set of movements' part of a routine executed to music prior to entering the water.
+- 1. Walk-On: whether the athlete(s) start their routine on the deck or in the water the time limit from the designated starting point to when the last athletes assumes a starting position either on deck or in the water shall not exceed 30 seconds - 2.
+Deck Work: a set of movements' part of a routine executed to music prior to entering the water, this must not exceed 10 seconds.
 Timed from the start of the music until the last swimmer leaves the deck. - 3.
 Overall (Total) Routine Time: included deck work, it is timed from the start of the music to the end of the music.
+Examples: Age Group 10 U duet 1:45 minutes; Age Group 16-20 team 4:00 minutes.
+Routines times are given an allowance of +/- 15 seconds.